-On June 4, 2018, a federal district court preliminarily approved a class action settlement secured on behalf of persons with mobility disabilities who live in or visit the City of Portland whereby the City will install and upgrade approximately 18,000 curb ramps over the next twelve years.
+On September 27, 2018, a federal district court approved a class action settlement secured on behalf of persons with mobility disabilities who live in or visit the City of Portland whereby the City will install and upgrade approximately 18,000 curb ramps over the next twelve years.

 This remarkable settlement was achieved collaboratively without a lawsuit after GBDH, along with co-counsel Civil Rights Education and Enforcement Center and Portland Civil Rights Law Office, alerted the City to the way in which its inaccessible curb ramps prevent individuals with mobility disabilities from independently and fully participating in City life.

 The City of Portland agreed to work together with its residents and visitors with mobility disabilities, with GBDH and co-counsel as their representatives, to address this urgent civil rights and safety issue and to achieve Portland’s goal of embracing the letter and spirit of the Americans with Disabilities Act and other civil rights laws.
 This settlement represents the fruit of that effort.